Starman7312/internet_radio/README.md

 # internet_radio
 An internet-streaming based radio player, using the VLC framework to stream the radio

-Provide a text based interface for controlling the radio, with these feature:
+Provides a text based interface for controlling the radio, with these feature:

     • tune - Tune to known station (runs by default on boot of radio.py)
     • stop - Stops the current playback